The Health Benefits of Multi-Day and Intermittent Fasting Part 2

 This brings us to a topic that is now hotly debated: Do ovarian stem cells exist in humans?

 Since 1951, we’ve believed that women are born with all the eggs they’ll ever have.
 However, a growing body of research suggests that mammals, including humans, do possess ovarian stem cells that are capable of generating new eggs as we age.
-If this is true, it could explain why women who have been through radiation treatment or bone marrow transplantation, which damage or destroy mature and immature eggs, can regain their fertility.
+If this is true, it could explain why women who have been through radiation treatment or bone marrow transplantation, which damages or destroys mature and immature eggs, can regain their fertility.

 In the same way that fasting renews the immune system, it may renew women’s egg supply.
 Fasting induces autophagy, potentially triggering the body to recycle old, damaged eggs.
 Subsequent refeeding may then stimulate ovarian stem cells to regenerate new, healthy eggs.
 That’s what happened in the worm study—could a similar process happen in humans?
 It remains to be seen.